 Our client said “make my family room feel like I’m on vacation in Colorado.”
 Done and done-r.

 These Hyde Park clients challenged us to make a tiny bathroom master-bath worthy.
 Splitting the vanities and recessing the toilet were just a couple of the ways we delighted them.

-These clients said: “Can you turn a closet into a bathroom?”
-Our answer: “Why not?”
+These clients said: “Can you turn this awkward little-used closet into a bathroom?”
+C'est voila!

 This client asked us to add warmth to a “blah” white plain-jane dining room.
 We installed moldings and woodwork and applied three layers of gouache for a subtle look of old-world elegance.